taziakhushboo/palestbluestdot/README.md

 library(plotly)\
 library(ggplot2)

-#Download the app.R file and run the script!
+#Run the app.R script to see the interactive visualization
-runGitHub(repo = "palestbluestdot", username = "taziakhushboo", ref = "main")